Tackling California’s Housing Crisis Webinar Series

 September 2 | Climate-Resilient Land Use & Housing Policies

-Well-planned communities can not only creating vibrant, healthy and walkable communities, but planning policies and practices can also create more resilient communities that are able to withstand the growing threats of climate change.
+Well-planned communities can not only create vibrant, healthy and walkable communities, but planning policies and practices can also create more resilient communities that are able to withstand the growing threats of climate change.
 Hear from ILG and your local government colleagues about best practices and lessons learned to address climate resilience through local land use and housing policies.

 October 7 | Housing Strategies to Help Address the Homelessness Crisis

 Over 150,000 Californians are experiencing homelessness.
 The COVID pandemic encouraged innovation and infused a significant amount of one-time dollars into cities and counties to help address this crisis.
 But what did local governments learn from this experience?
 Join ILG, HCD and your local government colleagues to hear about funding opportunities, strategies and lessons learned to implement housing strategies to make progress toward tackling California’s homelessness crisis.